ory/docs/docs/kratos/concepts/email-sms.md

 - `method` - the HTTP method (GET, POST, ...) (mandatory)
 - `body` - URI of a JsonNet template, used to render the payload to send (optional).
 Use a `file://path/to/body.jsonnet` URL for referring to local files.
-This property is ignored for HTTP `method`s, which do not support sending of HTTP body payloads (TRACE).
+This property is ignored for HTTP `method`s, which don't support sending of HTTP body payloads (TRACE).
 - `auth` - configuration of authentication and authorization mechanisms to be used by request